-13.11.
+15.19.
 Acquiring a New IP Address

 - 1. Log in to the CloudStack UI as an administrator or end user. - 2.
 In the left navigation, choose Network. - 3.
 Click the name of the network where you want to work with. - 4.
 Click View IP Addresses. - 5.
-Click Acquire New IP, and click Yes in the confirmation dialog.
-You are prompted for confirmation because, typically, IP addresses are a limited resource.
+Click Acquire New IP. - The Acquire New IP window is displayed. - 6.
+Specify whether you want cross-zone IP or not. - If you want Portable IP click Yes in the confirmation dialog.
+If you want a normal Public IP click No. For more information on Portable IP, see Section 15.12, "Portable IPs".
 Within a few moments, the new IP address should appear with the state Allocated.
+You can now use

+Within a few moments, the new IP address should appear with the state Allocated.
 You can now use the IP address in port forwarding or static NAT rules.

-13.12.
+15.20.
 Releasing an IP Address